SebastianCrow/nft/README.md

 ## API endpoint notes :construction:

-- It doesn't return NFT names, so they are generated on the client side
-- It gives paths to the very big images (`2000px` x `2000px`) affecting client's performance.
-Preferably, something around `400px` x `400px` would be nice
+- It returns just a single `img` path to the very big original image (`2000px` x `2000px`) affecting client's performance (as seen in `Google Lighthouse`)
+  - Thumbnails around `400px` x `400px` would be a sweet spot
+  - Preferably, it should be possible to fetch different sizes/variants from CDN to match the client's layout size

 ## Responsive layout